ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/09-code-tuning.md

 :::

 ::: latex
-Code tuning involves optimizing specific parts of a program to improve performance, often by reducing runtime or memory usage.
+Code tuning involves optimising specific parts of a program to improve performance, often by reducing runtime or memory usage.
 While it doesn’t change the algorithm’s complexity, it can lead to significant speedups, sometimes by a factor of five to ten.
 Effective tuning focuses on the most time-consuming parts of the code and is best guided by empirical analysis and profiling tools.
 The full text can be read online.